The best USB microphone you can buy in 2021 depends on your needs, so here’s a choice of 15 winners covering podcasting, vocals, streaming, and more.

 Tula has designed a high-quality USB mic that is ideal for podcasting, video calls, creating YouTube videos and more.
 The Tula’s range of polar patterns allows you to record anything from intimate interviews to large ensembles.
 And with its own internal memory and battery, the Tula can also record on its own without a computer — a standout feature for recording on the go.

-Tula was designed in collaboration with the Russian-based Soyuz microphones, who have become well-known for their handmade, boutique studio microphones used by bands like Coldplay and Radiohead.
+Tula was designed in collaboration with the Russian-based Soyuz microphones, which have become well-known for their handmade, boutique studio microphones used by bands like Coldplay and Radiohead.
 A revolutionary noise-reducing algorithm has been installed in the Tula mic’s firmware, meaning invasive sounds can be eliminated with a single button.

 AKG Lyra Ultra-HD Multimide USB Microphone

 The AKG Lyra wants to be the “centre of your creative universe”.
 It’s the perfect one-stop solution for podcasting, vlogging, music and gaming.
-The Lyra provides Ultra HD sound with the ease and portability of a USB desktop microphone to plug-in and play.
+The Lyra provides Ultra HD sound with the ease and portability of a USB desktop microphone to plug in and play.
 The four-capsule AKG Adaptive Array offers a range of recording options — Front (for solo recordings), Front and Back (for band recordings), Tight Stereo (for solo instrument recordings) and Wide Stereo (for recordings with ambience).

 AKG has installed its cutting-edge Internal Element Overload Prevention and built-in sound diffuser for noise reduction and improved signal levels for optimal performance.
 The AKG Lyra can be used with your PC, MAC, iOS and Android and is a powerful recording tool for professional sound in an affordable, easy to use package.

-The AT2020USB+ has an improved frequency response, compared with its earlier iteration in the AT2020.
 It has an extended frequency response, which makes it perfect to capture all the details of podcasts, home studio recordings, field recordings and voiceovers.
 With a built-in analogue to digital converter sampling 16-bit, 44.1/48 kHz, the AT2020USB+ aims to be a one-stop-shop for no compromises desktop recording.